 you may consider hand-expressing or pumping until you let down before you try to latch

 your baby.
 Hand-express with a collection bottle or towel to catch the milk once you

 let down.
 The high rate of flow can overwhelm some babies at first.
 Also, the NICU

-doctor may recommend pumping before attempting to latch for babies with certain rare
+healthcare team may recommend pumping before attempting to latch for babies with certain

 Helpful hints for beginning to breastfeed